uploadcare/uploadcare-js-api-clients/packages/rest-client/README.md

       alt="">
 </a>

-This is an Uploadcare [Upload API][uc-docs-upload-api] wrapper to work with Node.js and browser.
+This is an Uploadcare [REST API][uc-docs-rest-api] wrapper to work with Node.js and browser.

 [![Build Status][badge-build]][build-url]